paulmars/paulmars.github.com/_posts/2012-11-16-shell-gamification.md

 Ok, stop laughing, I only spent 2 hours working on it.

 I wanted to actually learn the aliases I've carefully setup.
-I always think up new aliases, but immediatly forget them, and continue on exactly as before.
+I always think up new aliases, but immediately forget them, and continue on exactly as before.

 ### Feature spec.